knative/docs/docs/eventing/samples/writing-receive-adapter-source/05-receive-adapter.md

 ## Defining NewAdapter implementation and Start function
 The adapter's `pkg` implementation consists of two main functions;

 1. A `NewAdapter(ctx context.Context, aEnv adapter.EnvConfigAccessor, ceClient cloudevents.Client) adapter.Adapter {}` call, which creates the
 new adapter with passed variables via the `EnvConfigAccessor`.
 The created adapter will be passed the cloudevents client (which is where the events are forwarded to).
-This is sometimes refered to as a sink, or `ceClient` in the Knative ecosystem.
+This is sometimes referred to as a sink, or `ceClient` in the Knative ecosystem.
 The return value is a reference to the adapter as defined by the adapter's local struct.

 In our `sample-source`'s case;